vlumi/photo-diary/README.md

 - [server](server) – Back-end API
 - [converter](converter) – Back-end process for pre-processing new photos to be added to the gallery

+### Setup

+TBD

 ## Features

 - Photos are segmented into galleries
   - Each photo can be in any number of galleries
   - Single level – no nesting
   - One gallery view at a time
-  - Virtual default gallery to jump to based on hostname
   - Special galleries for more abstract concepts
     - :all includes all photos
     - :public includes all photos added to galleries
     - :private includes photos not added to any galleries
+  - Hostname-based default gallery selection
 - SPA view
   - Fast transition between views
     - Pre-load current gallery
   - Fast navigation to previous/next item
     - Left/right arrow keys
     - Swipe left/right
+    - Pre-load previous/next photo
-  - Yearly view – Calendar with heat-mapped days
+  - Year view – Calendar with heat-mapped days
-  - Monthly view – Thumbnails grouped by date
+  - Month view – Thumbnails grouped by date
-  - Daily view – Thumbnails
+  - Day view – Thumbnails
   - Single photo view – Maximize to visible space, with photo properties
-- Statistics view (TBD)
+- Statistics view
-  - Number of photos by year/month
+  - General statistics
-    - Total and average
+    - Summary: total photos, total days, average per day
-  - Month-of-year distribution
+    - By author
-  - Weekday distribution
+    - By country
-  - Time-of-day distribution
+  - Time distribution by year, year/month, month, weekday, hour
-  - Camera/lens make/model distribution
+  - Gear distribution by camera make, camera, lens, camera/lens
-  - Exposure value distribution
+  - Exposure distribution by focal length, aperture, shutter speed, sensitivity, EV, LV, resolution
-    - Focal length
-    - Aperture
-    - Shutter speed
-    - ISO
-  - Author distribution
-  - Country distribution
 - Admin view (TBD)
   - Add new photos
     - Pick up from upload directory on the server